ShubhamSonar4770/First_dashBoard/README.md

 # First_dashBoard
-I just created new DashBoard by using power BI with larg amount of dataset.
+I was just created new DashBoard by using power BI with larg amount of dataset.